Skip to content

 Is It Legal to Pay Employees in Cash in Hand?

-Many businesses choose to pay their employees’ wages as cash in hand rather than via bank transfer to their nominated bank account.
+As an employer, you may choose to pay your employees’ wages as cash in hand rather than via bank transfer to their nominated bank account.
 While most assume that this arrangement is illegal, this is not always the case.
 The employer’s responsibility is to meet their employer obligations, even when they pay their employees through cash in hand.
 This article will explain what obligations you have as an employer and how to ensure you are legally paying employees cash in hand.

 When Paying Cash in Hand is Illegal